ComparativeGenomicsToolkit/cactus-gfa-tools/README.md

 ### mzgaf2paf

-Convert [minigraph](https://github.com/lh3/minigraph) output from GAF to PAF, where PAF records represent pairwise aligments between the target and nodes in the graph.
+Convert [minigraph](https://github.com/lh3/minigraph) output from GAF to PAF, where PAF records represent pairwise aligments between the query and nodes in the graph.
 The output alignments have cigar strings, and are based on the minimizer offsets obtained when using `minigraph -S --write-mz`.

 The use case is that a set of such alignments can be used as anchors by [Cactus](https://github.com/ComparativeGenomicsToolkit/cactus) to form its initial graph.